NOAA-PSL/graph-ufs/prototypes/cp0/README.md

 On the PSL GPU cluster, we saw no benefit to adding [these flags suggested by JAX](https://jax.readthedocs.io/en/latest/gpu_performance_tips.html#xla-performance-flags), in fact they slowed things down significantly.
+On Perlmutter, we got errors on using the default/latest version of jax and jaxlib, but downgrading jaxlib to 0.4.26 did the trick.